-What are Streams and Conditions?
+What are Streams and Alerts?

 Streams provide a time-series chart based on a query.
 You can query on a service, operation, and attributes.
 The chart shows you the latency, error rate, and operation rate for a time range, using a scatter plot to chart exemplar traces.
 Once you create a Stream, your Lightstep Satellites collect and persist the span data that matches your query.